Efficiency of Self-Adjusting Heaps: Analysis of slim heaps

 If $v$ is replaced by its right child, the link to its left child, as well as every link in the left subtree of $v$, does not cross the boundary; if $v$ is replaced by its left child, the link to its right child, as well as every link in the right subtree of $v$, does not cross the boundary.
 If $v=x$, the link to its left child, and all links in the subtree of this child, do not cross the boundary; the link to the right child of $v$, if it exists, crosses the boundary, but no links in the subtree of this right child cross the boundary.
 It follows by induction on the length of $P$ that every link crossing the boundary is on $P$.
 If $vw$ is a link on $P$ that does not cross the boundary, both $v$ and $w$ are on the same side of the boundary.
 It follows by induction on the length of $P$ that if $uw$ and $yz$ are successive links on $P$ that cross the boundary, both $w$ and $y$ are on the same side of the boundary, which means that exactly one of $uw$ and $yz$ is a left link.
-That is, the links crossing the boundary alternate between left and right. \end{proof}
+That is, the links crossing the boundary alternate between left and right.
+If $x$ has no right child, $x$ is the bottom node on $P$.
+If $x$ has a right child, say $y$, the bottom node on $P$ is the smallest node in symmetric order that is a descendant of $y$, which is the node in $\cT$ after $x$ in symmetric order. \end{proof}